agb32/cosmadoc/docs/source/ssh.md

 - etc.

-The generic loginX given here will then randomly (round-robin) select a specific login node (e.g. login7 will put you on one of login7a, login7b or login7c).
+The generic loginX given here will then randomly (round-robin) select a specific login node (e.g. login8 will put you on one of login8a, login8b).

-The login systems are also the developing nodes: so they know about the compilers, have access to modules, and the batch system.
+The login systems are also the development nodes: so they know about the compilers, have access to modules, and the batch system.
 Unless otherwise specified, all of your interactive work should be done on the login nodes.
 For instructions on how to submit jobs to the batch